Tree automata and pigeonhole classes of matroids: II: Pigeonhole classes

 A \emph{subcubic tree} is one in which every vertex has degree three or one.
 A degree-one vertex is a \emph{leaf}.
 Let $M=(E,\mcal{I})$ be a set-system.
 A \emph{decomposition} of $M$ is a pair $(T,\varphi)$, where $T$ is a subcubic tree, and $\varphi$ is a bijection from $E$ into the set of leaves of $T$.
 Let $e$ be an edge joining vertices $u$ and $v$ in $T$.
 Then $e$ partitions $E$ into sets $(U_{e}, V_{e})$ in the following way: an element $x\in E$ belongs to $U_{e}$ if and only if the path in $T$ from $\varphi(x)$ to $u$ does not contain $v$.
 We say that the partition $(U_{e},V_{e})$ and the sets $U_{e}$ and $V_{e}$ are \emph{displayed} by the edge $e$.
 Define $\dw(M;T,\varphi)$ to be the maximum number of equivalence classes in $\sim_{U}$, where the maximum is taken over all subsets, $U$, displayed by an edge in $T$.
 Define $\dw(M)$ to be the minimum value of $\dw(M;T,\varphi)$, where the minimum is taken over all decompositions $(T,\varphi)$ of $M$.
 This value is then said to be the \emph{decomposition-width} of $M$.
 If $M$ is a matroid, then $\dw(M)$ is defined to be $\dw(E(M),\mcal{I})$.
 Kr\'{a}l \cite{Kra12} and Strozecki \cite{Str10,Str11} used an equivalent notion of decomposition-width.

 Let $M$ be a matroid.
 If $(T,\varphi)$ is a decomposition of $M=(E(M),\mcal{I}(M))$, then $\bw(M;T,\varphi)$ is the maximum value of

 where the maximum is taken over all partitions $(U_{e},V_{e})$ displayed by edges of $T$.
 Now the \emph{branch-width} of $M$ (written $\bw(M)$) is the minimum value of $\bw(M;T,\varphi)$, where the minimum is taken over all decompositions of $M$.
+A class of matroids with bounded rank also has bounded branch-width.
 In \cite[Corollary 2.8]{FMN-I} we show that a class of matroids with bounded decomposition-width also has bounded branch-width.
 The converse is not true (see \Cref{apogee}).
 This motivates the following definition.

 \begin{definition} Let \mcal{M} be a class of matroids.
 Then \mcal{M} is \emph{pigeonhole} if, for every positive integer, $\lambda$, there is an integer $\rho(\lambda)$ such that $\bw(M)\leq \lambda$ implies $\dw(M)\leq \rho(\lambda)$, for every $M\in\mcal{M}$. \end{definition}